 - Ice cream vendors make more profit on Sundays.
 Can you guess why?
 More people prefer the cold treat on Sundays than any other day in the week.

 - It is said that ninety-eight percent of all U.S. households consume ice cream more on Sunday, although most of them have ice cream pints stuck in their freezer at any given time.

 What day of the week do you enjoy this cold treat more?
 Find me on Instagram at @ChristinaAllDay and tell me when.

 National Ice Cream Month

 - In the U.S., July is named the national ice cream month.
 July is the peak of the summer month, and this celebration is a way of helping the citizens cool off and enjoy the treat with family and friends.

 - According to the International Dairy Foods Association, most ice cream companies are family-owned and have lasted for over 50 years.

 - This industry also contributes more than $11 billion to the national economy and creates over 26,000 jobs.
 Now that’s a reason to celebrate!

 - This celebration isn’t one of those unofficial habits that started with one or two people.
-President Ronald Reagan officially announced July as the National Ice Cream Month in 1984.
+President Ronald Reagan officially announced July as National Ice Cream Month in 1984.
 (The year I was born!)

-- George Washington was remembered for his love for this treat.
+- George Washington was remembered for his love of this treat.
 In 1790, Washington spent a whopping 200 dollars on ice cream.
 This amount is equivalent to over five thousand dollars today.
 Apparently, the fight for freedom took a toll and him, and he needed to cool off occasionally so he doesn’t break down.